Review and road test of the Mercedes-Benz C-Class Coupe

 Here was a car that handled considerably more sharply than its four-door C-Class showroom stablemate.
 In fact, it was a good match against an equivalent 4 Series or A5 Coupe model.
 The only fly in the ointment were the carry-over base petrol and diesel engines that most customers had to be content with.
 If Mercedes could produce something better in this area, you felt, then it really would have a very complete contender on its hands.
 Well, with this revised second generation C-Class Coupe design, that's just what the Stuttgart brand has brought us.

 When we first tested the original version of this second generation C-Class coupe, we were particularly impressed by its surprisingly sharp handling dynamics.
 This attribute continues with the revised range but here, perhaps the most important news is the introduction of fresh mainstream petrol and diesel engines beneath the bonnet.
-The range kicks off with the new 1.5-litre petrol unit fitted to the base C200, a model available either rear-driven or with 4MATIC AWD.
-This powerplant puts out 184hp and a useful 280Nm of torque, plus it features clever 'EQ Boost' technology which uses a 48volt on-board network with a belt-driven starter/alternator.
-When accelerating, 'EQ Boost' system can assist the engine with an additional 14hp, bridging the brief moment until the turbocharger has built up its full charge pressure.
-Mercedes has also developed a 2.0-litre 254hp version of this petrol engine for the C300 variant.
+The range kicks off with the 156hp 1.6-litre petrol engine used in the base C180, but ideally, you'd begin your perusal of the line-up with a more modern unit, the 1.5-litre 184hp petrol unit fitted to the base C200, a model available in rear-driven or 4MATIC form.
+This powerplant features clever 'EQ Boost' technology which uses a 48volt on-board network with a belt-driven starter/alternator.
+There's also a 258hp 2.0-litre petrol variant, the C300.

-As mentioned, there's a new four cylinder diesel too, the previous 2.1-litre unit now replaced by a state-of-the-art 2.0-litre powerplant with 194hp.
-As before, across the range there's a standard 'DYNAMIC SELECT' driving modes system - and you can add to that with optional 'DYNAMIC BODY CONTROL' adaptive damping.
+Many C-Class Cabriolet customers still want a diesel, usually the 2.0-litre 194hp powerplant fitted to the C220d variant, which can be had in rear-driven or 4MATIC form.
+There's also a C300d variant with the same engine tuned out to 245hp.
 At the top of the range lie the fearsome Mercedes-AMG models, offered with V6 or V8 power.
-The V6-engined C43 4MATIC now puts out 390hp, 23hp more than before.
-That's enough to take a C43 Coupe from rest to 62mh in just 4.7s.
-Beyond that lies only the V8 C63 AMG model, with a 4.0-litre V8 Biturbo engine offering either 476 or 510hp.
+The V6-engined C 43 4MATIC now puts out 390hp, 23hp more than before.
+That's enough to take a C 43 Coupe from rest to 62mph in just 4.7s.
+Beyond that lies only the V8 C63 S AMG model, with a 4.0-litre V8 Biturbo engine offering 510hp.